ttransou/RASCAL/README.md

 ## How to Get Started on the Cloud (Close Knowledge System)

-### This Section needs review to adapt a non-Azure setup.
+### This Section needs review to adapt to a non-Azure setup.
 The original documentation will exist elsewhere.
 (Pages 40-50)

-** Validation Checklist After a Build
+## Validation Checklist After a Build
 - Note: this checklist applies after you run a local build using your own source corpus.
 - `artifacts/json_output/` contains one `.json` per source document
 - `wiki/pags/policies|procedures|concept/` contains generated `.md` pages
 - `metadata_overrides.json` has curated entries under documents
-- `config/source_url_map.json` has URL mappings for docs your expect to cite
+- `config/source_url_map.json` has URL mappings for docs you expect to cite
-- `GET/health` returns healthy mode status once API is running
+- `GET/health` returns healthy mode status once the API is running

 ## API Endpoints